NEW ZEALAND

 with passion.

-The plain which extends
+the plain which extends

-to Tauwhare:
+to Tauwhare.

-Don't be angry with me, ma'am
+Are you angry with me, ma'am?

 Adaptations of an ancient poem

-This waiata is probably an ancient one, modified from an even older one, and new meanings were given to its words in the 1800s
+This waiata is probably an ancient one, modified from an even older one, and new meanings were given to its words in the 1800s.
+A Google search locates it in many of the 19th century New Zealand documents now on-line.

 1853 -Sir George Grey, Ko Nga Moteatea, He Waiata Mo Poukawa Rawhirawhi